ronnyhartenstein/site-heartbeat-golang/README.md

 `hosts.txt`: List of domains and their title (regexp) -> see `hosts.txt.dist` as template

-`mailer.conf`: Mailer config to send the "Site down" mails (yet not configurable)
+`mailer.conf`: Mailer config to send the "Site down" mails (yet not configurable) -> see `mailer.conf.dist` as template

 ## Run